MileHacker Logo

 • Accessibility infrastructure is seeing improvements, specifically in newer buildings and Subway stations.

-• It is advisable to contact accommodations and sights in advance to check their specific accessibility features.
+• It's a good idea to contact hotels and attractions in advance to confirm their specific accessibility features.

-• Arrange any required assistance beforehand for smoother travel within the city.
+• Arrange any required assistance beforehand for smoother travel inside the city.

 • Public buses could have restricted access features, therefore plan alternative transport if needed.